 The South Malé Atoll is accessible but less settled than the neighbouring North Malé Atoll © haveseen/iStock/Thinkstock

 Like its cousin to the north, the South Malé Atoll is also centrally located, accessible to outside visitors (many resorts are just a 45-minute boat trip from the airport), and with its own panorama of stunning sights.
 Less urban than North Malé, South Malé is, among Maldives destinations, known in particular for its high-end resorts that occupy otherwise uninhabited islands.
-When you’re not sunning yourself or paddling in the lagoon, diving is the order of the day – the Kuda Giri sunken ship attracts many wreck divers, while a number of natural caves host a huge array of colourful marine life.
+When you’re not sunning yourself or paddling in the lagoon, diving is the order of the day – the Kuda Giri sunken ship attracts many wreck divers, while a number of natural caves host a huge array of colorful marine life.

 The Addu Atoll is the southernmost of all of the Maldives atolls © Shangri-La Hotels